spencerbrett/web-apps/project3/README.txt

 To build and run the sample code, use the "run" ant target inside the directory with build.xml by typing "ant run".

+For our Lucene inverted index we store ItemId, Name, Description, and string of categories separated by commas.
+We don't tokenize the ID since it's not part of the query.
+All the other fields are tokenized.
+So far we are using the default analyzer.
+Since we haven't implemented the search functionality yet we weren't able to test the effectiveness of those settings yet and we might have to make some changes for the final submission next week if we discover problems.
+We also store a concatanation of all those fields in a "content" key for the simple search functionality so it searches keywords in all those fields.

 The default storage engine for MySQL is MyISAM, but I decided I wanted to use foreign key on certain tables for data consistency.
 Therefore, I needed to modify the storage engine for our tables to be InnoDB to support foreign keys.
 In the